TomLXXVI/pyberryplc-platform/README.md

 **PyBerryPLC is a Python-based platform for programmable logic controller (PLC) applications using the Raspberry Pi.**

 With PyBerryPLC, PLC programs are written entirely in Python.
 Beyond classic PLC functionality, the platform enables you to control stepper motors via A4988 or TMC2208 drivers.
-You can define motion profiles—trapezoidal or S-curve—for single-axis movement, or synchronize two stepper motors for planar (XY) motion.
+You can define motion profiles —trapezoidal or S-curve— and also synchronize either two or three stepper motors for 2D (XY) or 3D (XYZ) trajectory motion.
 Additionally, PLC programs can be extended with a web-based Human Machine Interface (HMI) built using NiceGui.

 PyBerryPLC was created out of a practical curiosity to explore how PLCs function and what’s involved in controlling and managing technical processes and machinery with a computer.
 Today, with versatile languages like Python and accessible,